mmistakes/so-simple-theme/training/index.md

 excerpt: "Details of upcoming and past training courses.."
 ---

 *Details of upcoming and previous training courses offered by the Sheffield Bioinformatics Core will appear here.
-To lean more and be the first to know about upcoming courses, please join our mailing list [here](https://groups.google.com/a/sheffield.ac.uk/forum/?hl=en-GB#!forum/bioinformatics-training/join)*.

 ## 2018